-CARP 116 (3 credits) Site Work and Foundations I
+Site Work and Foundations I

 In this course, students learn how to set up and operate the transit level and laser level.
 Building layout and excavation of residential construction will be explained, with particular emphasis on building stake-off.
 Types of footers, foundations, and concrete forming are also explored.
-Students will be challenged to practice proper building site layout, constructing concrete stair and sidewalk forms, and installing the form-adrain system.
+Students will be challenged to practice proper building site layout, constructing concrete stair and sidewalk forms, and installing the form-a-drain system.

-CARP 157 (3 credits) Floor, Wall, and Ceiling Framing
+Floor, Wall, and Ceiling Framing